 Salzburg Global Seminar is dedicated to promoting the exchange of ideas in a multi-disciplinary and cross-cultural environment.
 Each year, some 1,000 professionals from more than 100 countries get together at the Seminar's magnificent facility at Schloss Leopoldskron, in Salzburg, Austria to discuss political, social, and cultural issues.

-The Fulbright Foundation will offer a limited number of travel grants or partial participation fees to early to mid-career level Greek candidates to participate at the Salzburg Global Seminar.
+The Fulbright Foundation will offer a limited number of travel grants or participation fees to early to mid-career level Greek candidates to participate at the Salzburg Global Seminar.
 Selection takes place in agreement with the SGS program organizers.

 For 2017, priority will be given to the following sessions: